AlgyJr/ios_guides/UITableView-Guide.md

 By default your NIB will be in the main resource bundle, although you may change this in larger projects by editing your build steps.
-The code in `viewDidLoad` loads your nib by creating an instance of [UINib][uinib] and registers it for reuse with the provided reuse identifier.
+The code in `viewDidLoad` loads your NIB by creating an instance of [UINib][uinib] and registers it for reuse with the provided reuse identifier.